Browse documentation

 const out = await $`goccia --sandbox --seed /child.js --seed /lib=/lib --diff /child.js`.text();

-Shell goccia supports --sandbox, repeatable --seed <from[=to]> / --seed=<from[=to]>, --diff, and --diff-format json|unified.
-Child diffs are appended to command stdout only when --diff is present.
+Shell goccia supports --sandbox, repeatable --seed <from[=to]> / --seed=<from[=to]>, --diff, --diff-metadata, and --diff-format json|unified. --diff-metadata implies a diff.
+Child diffs are appended to command stdout only when a diff is requested.

-FFI (Goccia.Builtins.GlobalFFI.pas)#
+FFI (Goccia.Builtins.GlobalFFI.pas)

-Test Assertions (Goccia.Builtins.TestingLibrary.pas)#
+Test Assertions (Goccia.Builtins.TestingLibrary.pas)

 Only available when TGocciaTestingLibraryRuntimeExtension is installed in the runtime.